 Scenario 2: Business Executive Receiving or Initiating a Request for a Wire Transfer

-Best Practices to PREVENT Wire Transfer Fraud:
+Best Practices On How To Prevent Wire Transfer Fraud:

 - Always verify the authenticity of each wire transfer request.
 Call the person, using a number you have previously called — not one from the current wire transfer request — to verbally verify it.